roncli/LibWowAPI/README.markdown

  * PvP data for the character profile has been updated to eliminate teams and use the new brackets.
  * Moved TotalHonorableKills to the base character data to reflect the change made in the API.
  * Changed the Rank field to the Subtext field in the Spell class within the Character namespace.
+ * Changed item weapon damage to show both integer and exact min and max values.

 ## Classes